Conjoined twins: Types

-Management
+Treatment

 Separation

 Surgery to separate conjoined twins may range from very easy to very difficult depending on the point of attachment and the internal parts that are shared.
-Due to the complex nature of these cases, some medical organizations such as the Children's Hospital of Philadelphia (US, Pennsylvania) have assembled multidisciplinary medical teams that specialize in conjoined twins.
 Most cases of separation are extremely risky and life-threatening.
 Though there have been a number of successful separations throughout history, in many cases, the surgery results in the death of one or both of the twins, particularly if they are joined at the head or share a vital organ.
 This makes the ethics of surgical separation, where the twins can survive if not separated, contentious.
 Alice Dreger of Northwestern University found the quality of life of twins who remain conjoined to be higher than is commonly supposed.
 Lori and George Schappell and Abby and Brittany Hensel are notable examples.

 The first recorded separation of conjoined twins took place in the Byzantine Empire in the 900s.
 One of the conjoined twins had already died, so the doctors of the town attempted to separate the dead twin from the surviving twin.
 The result was briefly successful, as the remaining twin lived for three days after separation.
 The next recorded case of separating conjoined twins was several centuries later, in Germany, in 1689.
 The first recorded successful separation of conjoined twins was performed in 1689 by Johannes Fatio.
+Around this same time Dr. Böhm of Gunzenhausen separated his own children, a pair of omphalopagus or xiphopagus twins; the feebler twin died four days later, but the healthier one was still alive and well at age five, when the case was reported.
 In 1955, neurosurgeon Harold Voris (1902-1980) and his team at Mercy Hospital in Chicago performed the first successful operation to separate craniopagus twins (conjoined at the head), which resulted in long-term survival for both.
 The larger girl was reported in 1963 as developing normally, but the smaller girl was permanently impaired.

 In 1957, Bertram Katz and his surgical team made international medical history performing the world's first successful separation of conjoined twins sharing a vital organ.
 Omphalopagus twins John Nelson and James Edward Freeman (Johnny and Jimmy) were born in Youngstown, Ohio, on April 27, 1956.
 The boys shared a liver but had separate hearts and were successfully separated at North Side Hospital in Youngstown, Ohio, by Bertram Katz.
 The operation was funded by the Ohio Crippled Children's Service Society.